 Commercial Aviation.
 As of December 31, 2015, we provided our services on 2,589 of the approximately 19,900 existing global commercial aircraft.
 We have contracts to install our equipment and provide our services on approximately 800 additional aircraft (with approximately 220 deinstallations expected to occur over the next few years due to aircraft retirements).
 We plan to leverage our unique ability to cost-effectively equip each commercial aircraft type in an airline's fleet to increase the number of Gogo-equipped aircraft, targeting full-fleet availability of the Gogo service for all of our airline partners.
 We continue to pursue this significant global growth opportunity by leveraging our strong commercial aviation partnerships, broad and innovative technology platform and operational expertise.
-We also expect to increase the number of aircraft on which we provide service once we qualify for line-fit installation with Boeing and Airbus, as having connectivity as a factory option is desirable for many airlines because it avoids taking aircraft out of service for installation.
+We also expect to increase the number of aircraft on which we provide service once we qualify for line-fit installation.
 We have started the technical review process for our 2Ku solution with Boeing, and in 2015, the parties jointly approved Gogo's in-cabin network and Gogo Vision for Boeing 737, 777 and 787 aircraft.
 With respect to Airbus, we are working towards obtaining approval as a qualified supplier, the first step in achieving line-fit capabilities for our 2Ku solution.
 Upon approval as an Airbus qualified supplier, we plan to pursue initial line-fit positions for our major equipment onboard A350 and A320 aircraft.
 We also have a global sales force and an operational near-global Ku-band network that currently provides coverage to more than 240 countries and territories.
 We received our first 2Ku STC in late 2015 and we expect 2Ku to become commercially available in the first half of 2016.